Ladysnake/Effective/README.md

 **Yes**: If you have installed this mod on your Minecraft client, you will  be able to connect to vanilla Minecraft servers and the ambient effects  will work as intended.

+#### Is there a config file?

+**Yes**: It's a file in your .minecraft/config folder called effective.json.
+You can change the settings by opening that file and modifing the values in it.

 ###### Copyright (C) 2021 Ladysnake